AzD3v/Project-Manager/README.md

 # Project-Manager-Application
-An application that manages projects.
+An application that manages a virtual enterprise workflow (academic project).